 Some roles, such as stratigraphic hierarchy, and probably most of them, might require extra rules, such as hierachyLink shall not be cyclic.
 (This falls to the category of : to what extent do we impose rules that are otherwise common sense ?)

-Probably overkill
+Probably overkill [Ollie - I agree]

 8.4.1.6.2 Purpose